An award-winning Social Enterprise Recruitment Consultancy

 volunteering hours created

-The Social Enterprise recruitment consultancy that reinvests 100% of profit into educating the next generation in how to protect the planet
+A Social Enterprise recruitment consultancy that reinvests 100% of profits into educating the next generation on how to protect the planet.

 Raising awareness of climate change solutions, we educate hundreds of children each year in energy, water, waste, biodiversity and food production solutions.

-Visit our School Sustainablity page to learn about the positive social and environmental impact we are creating.
+Visit our School Sustainability pages to learn about the positive social and environmental impact we are creating for the next generation.

 Our recent projects